flare-foundation/docs/CONTRIBUTING.md

 * Avoid jargon and humor.
 * Avoid em-dashes.
 Putting non-restrictive relative clauses into separate sentences leads to simpler, clearer writing.
 If em-dashes are needed, make sure to use the right character: `—` (alt code: `ALT+0151`).
 * When referring to something in a certain way (i.e. `FBAS` for *Federated Byzantine Agreement System*) make sure to consistently use only FBAS after the term is introduced.
+* Do *not* spell out numbers, even if they are small.
+These are tech docs where numbers are expected to be numbers.

 ### Links